 The language is designed so that the type-checker (and the programmer!) can always tell what mode a permission P satisfies: duplicable, exclusive, or neither (hence, affine).
-Modes form a lattice, whose top element is "affine", and where "duplicable" and "exclusive" are incomparable; a "bottom" mode is added, which only an inconsistent permission can satisfy.
-Because algebraic data types are recursively defined, their mode analysis requires a fixed point computation, whose details are given in §B.
+Modes form an upper semi-lattice, whose top element is "affine", and where "duplicable" and "exclusive" are incomparable.
+Because algebraic data types are recursively defined, their mode analysis requires a fixed point computation, whose details we omit.